-Our executive compensation program for our named executive officers consists primarily of the following integrated components: base salary, annual cash incentive awards and long-term incentive opportunities, which together comprise an executive's total direct compensation in a given year or performance period.
+Our executive compensation program for our named executive officers consists primarily of the following integrated components: base salary, annual incentive awards and long-term incentive opportunities, which together comprise an executive's total direct compensation in a given year or performance period.

 Base salary provides our executive officers with a level of compensation consistent with their skills, experience and contributions in relation to comparable positions in the competitive marketplace.
 Base salary is set at the beginning of each calendar year and does not vary based on individual or business performance during the year or during prior periods.
-By contrast, the other components of our executives' total direct compensation - the annual cash incentive awards and long-term incentive compensation - are at risk based on performance.
+By contrast, the other components of our executives' total direct compensation - the annual incentive awards and long-term incentive compensation - are at risk based on performance.
 The Compensation Committee reviews the base salaries of our executive officers annually and whenever an executive is promoted.
 In addition, we also consider the executive's experience for the position, differences in position and responsibilities relative to the peer group and the executive's personal contribution to the financial and operational performance of the Company and our businesses.

-Annual incentive awards are awarded under our Senior Executive Bonus Plan ("Annual Cash Incentive Plan") and provide a direct link between executive compensation and our annual performance.
-Our executives' annual cash incentive award is at risk based on how well the Company and our executives perform against annual performance goals.
+Annual incentive awards are awarded under our Senior Executive Bonus Plan ("Annual Incentive Plan") and provide a direct link between executive compensation and annual performance.
+Our executives' annual incentive award is at risk based on how well the Company and our executives perform against annual performance goals.
+Awards made pursuant to the Annual Incentive Plan may be in the form of cash or restricted stock units.
+Restricted stock units granted under the Annual Incentive Plan vest ratably over three years following the grant date.

-Equity incentive awards in the form of restricted stock units are awarded under our Executive Long Term Equity Incentive Plan ("Executive LTIP") and provide a link between executive compensation and our long term performance, as the value of grants are based on financial goals for a three-year performance period and annual individual performance goals.
-To determine the number of awards granted in February 2015, the performance period of 2012-2014 applied.
-Awards granted under the Executive LTIP vest ratably over three years following the grant date, which is the minimum vesting period for time-based awards required by the plan.
+Equity incentive awards in the form of restricted stock units are awarded under our Executive Long Term Equity Incentive Plan ("Executive LTIP") and provide a link between executive compensation and our long term performance, as the value of grants are based on financial goals for a three-year performance period and annual business unit performance goals.
+To determine the number of awards granted in March 2017, the Company performance was measured over the 2014-2016 period and business unit performance was measured against 2016 financial goals.
+Awards granted under the Executive LTIP vest ratably over three years following the grant date.

 By placing a significant portion of an executive's annual pay at risk, the Compensation Committee believes that compensation is more directly related to performance and more closely links the financial interests of the executives and those of the stockholders.
-Given our business objectives, the Compensation Committee intends that this policy be appropriate and fair for both the executives and the stockholders.
+Awards made pursuant to the Annual Incentive Plan and the Executive LTIP are governed by the Company's stockholder-approved omnibus incentive plans.
+All awards granted after May 18, 2017 are governed by the 2017 Incentive Plan, and all awards granted before such date are governed by the 2012 Incentive Plan.